nicklafferty/craftycody/content/crafts/diy-wood-handled-bottle-opener.md

 ![](/uploads/bottle_opener_10.jpg)

 Next, I used a 3/8" drill bit (the same size as my dowel rods) to drill slightly into my marked holes- do not go all the way through!
 I drilled in my screws into those new holes, then wedged a dowel rod into each hole to hide the screw head.
 You can use wood glue to help secure the dowel.
 Then, I used my coping saw to cut off the excess dowel.
+I kept it clamped to my worktable through this part.
+Also, use the smallest screws you can get away with.
+The heads on mine were #8 and were just a touch big for this project.

 Now begins the most time-consuming part- the shaping.
 This is where I used the cone-shaped head for my Dremel.
 It will take a long time, but works better and faster than a carving knife.
 Be careful not to expose the screws as you carve.